 The ferry terminal is a hovering truss, one foot in the city, the other in water.
 It acts as a hollow tube connecting passengers to the pantoon at the lower level, and the cafe & observatory at the upper.
 The offices and services are simply behind the main space.
 Spatial experiences of the boardwalk, the observatory and the pontonn are unique encounters with the city and the dynamic architecture of the terminal.
 The terminal itself is an architecture of transition, where dynamic architectural signs direct, convey and situate the passengers.
 The Dragon's Den is designed to be a global landmark of the future, with powers of the past.
 It is an urban sculpture that can speak the language of a little boy and an emperor at the same time.

-Climb the blooming lotus
+Climb the lotus o'boy.
+Petals slip.

-A frog jumps..., lazy.
+A frog jumps.
+Jerky.

 Selim Vural, AIA

 bottom of page